PuffinCode/Puffin/README.md

 + The central server is connected with the client machines through 100Gb NIC.

 # Software and Code
 The code is divided into four pieces, three of which are the predictor, collector and monitor.
 The fourth is our CIDetector implementation that provides the ground truth labels when training the model.
 All these codes is partially running in the production at TikTok Inc. According to the corporate security policy, there is no way to open-source the code at this moment.
 But, we would like to describe some basics of the code structures and the instructions to run.

-# Build
-+ Static collector: download and install angr on client machines.
-Copy the code in Puffin's collector/static_collector/ to the directory angr-dev/angr-utils/examples/plot_cfg
-+ Dynamic collector: install intel xed tool on client machines.
-Compile the monitor with command: g++ -o collector collector.cpp elf_parser.cpp -I path_of_xed/xed-tool/xed-kit/kits/xed-install-base-2020-12-19-lin-x86-64/include -L path_of_xed/xed-tool/xed-kit/kits/xed-install-base-2020-12-19-lin-x86-64/lib -l xed -g -pthread
-+ Predictor: installing pytorch on the training server and copy the code in Puffin's predictor to this machine.
-Install genism with pip.
-Start the training of the model by executing python train.py
-+ Monitor: download and install DynamoRIO on client machines.
-Copy Puffin's monitor to DynamoRIO/clients and build it with cmake.

 # Collector
 We need to collect both static data and dynamic data for predictor.
 The static data of each sample contains 3 parts: CG, CFG, raw data of instructions.
 The dynamic data of each sample contains memory states.
 In order to perform model training and accuracy evaluation, we also need to collect labels for each sample.
 The following describes the scripts we use and the process of generating data.